Reviews You Can Rely On

 down jacket men - the generous amount of 800 fill down in the rab neutrino pro makes...

 The generous amount of 800 fill down in the Rab Neutrino Pro makes it a worthy cold-weather companion.
+Credit: Zach Lovell

 down jacket men - the l.l. bean ultralight&#039;s 850-fill-power down and large, thick...

 The L.L.
 Bean Ultralight's 850-fill-power down and large, thick baffles make it a very warm jacket.
+Credit: Sam Schild

 The Rab Electron Pro has a lot of 800-fill down insulation stuffed into every large baffle, making for a very warm jacket.
+Credit: Sam Schild

-The Mountain Hardwear Stretchdown Hoody also uses welded baffles.
-This jacket is stuffed with a whole lot of 700-fill-power down, and it's nearly as puffy as the Electron Pro and Summit Breithorn Hoodie.
+The Mountain Hardwear Stretchdown Hoody has welded seams to create the baffles.
+This means there aren't tiny holes from stitching the baffles, though there are still thin spots where the two layers of fabric are bonded.
+This jacket is stuffed with a whole lot of 700-fill-power down, and it's nearly as puffy as the Summit Breithorn Hoodie.
 The welded baffles, combined with all that down, make this model very warm.

 down jacket men - the stretchdown is stuffed with tons of 600-fill-power down and uses...

 The Stretchdown is stuffed with tons of 600-fill-power down and uses welded seams to reduce cold spots.
+Credit: Sam Schild

 down jacket men - the camel crown puffer only has thermally reflective lining material...

 The Camel Crown Puffer only has thermally reflective lining material on the top half of the jacket, which doesn't add much warmth.
+Credit: Sam Schild

 Responsibly Sourced Down

 In the past few years, most companies have started using certified Responsibly Sourced Down.
 Harvesting down from ducks and geese can be a cruel process.
-To be RDS-certified , the animals must be treated compassionately.
+To be RDS-certified, the animals must be treated compassionately.

 Comfort

-The Rab Electron Pro and Patagonia Down Sweater Hoody both have an extremely comfortable fabric feel against your bare skin.
-The Electron Pro has some of the most comfortable wrist cuffs and knit fabric on the inside of the hood.
+The The North Face Summit Breithorn Hoodie is also incredibly comfortable.
+It has stretchy, soft-knit wrist cuffs and a knit edge along the outside seam of the hood, where it can rub against your cheeks.
+The Patagonia Down Sweater Hoody has an extremely comfortable fabric feel against your bare skin.
 The Down Sweater doesn't have any extra comfortable features built in, but the fit for the men's version is about as close to perfect as we found.
 This awesome fit, paired with the softest fabric of any we tested, makes this jacket a joy to wear all day long.

 Our testers agree that the Patagonia Down Sweater Hoody is one of the best-fitting jackets available.
+Credit: Sam Schild

 The Stio Pinion Hooded has some of the softest face fabric we've ever had the pleasure of wearing.
 It's also slightly looser fitting — but not too loose — in a way that allows for maximum range of motion.
 It's so comfortable that we often forget we're even wearing this jacket.